 Protecting Your Child's Privacy Online

-The Internet can be a wonderful resource for kids.
-Unfortunately, for some kids, the Internet can also lead to trouble.
-Keep your child safe in the online world with the following tips.
+The internet can be a wonderful resource for kids.
+Unfortunately, the internet can also lead to trouble.
+Keep your child safe online with the following tips.

 Make the Internet a Family Affair